 We take physical wellness seriously at Marshall University.

-- Free well-equipped gym is accessible to our fellows next to Heart center at St. Mary’s hospital
+- Free well-equipped gym is accessible to our fellows next to Heart center at St. Mary’s Medical Center.

 - A stipend as specified in Salary and Benefits.

 - The cost of living in West Virginia is 10 % below national average.